UR3IQO/extremes-history/README.md

    <script src="extremes-title.js"></script>
 ```

-You can customise title and date-time format with the following options:
+You can customize title and date-time format with the following options:
 ```
 {
   title: {